daniel-wrench/sf_gap_analysis/README.md

 ## How to run this code

 (It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the `src/params.py` parameter file.)

-~~The HPC version of the code currently ingests 300GB across 10,000 CDF files (data from 1995-2022) and produces an 18MB CSV file.~~

 In order to create the full, multi-year dataset, an HPC cluster is required.
 However, for the purposes of testing, minor adjustments can be made to the pipeline so that it can be run locally on your machine with a small subset of the data: note some local/HPC differences in the instructions below.
 This local version has been run on a **Windows OS**.
 Both the HPC and local versions use **Python 3.10.4**.